alklyn/fullstack-nanodegree-vm/vagrant/tournament/README.md

         * name2: the second player's name

 How to run the tournament project.
-* Install Vagrant and VirtualBox
+* Install Vagrant and Virtual Box
 * Launch the Vagrant VM
     1. Enter the vagrant folder: cd ../vagrant
     2. Start the vagrant box: vagrant up